 2. Determine your community’s philosophy for agricultural education.

 We believe every community can benefit from an agricultural education program and FFA chapter, but you should also know that every community is different – and so will the program’s areas of focus.
 Begin by asking yourself these questions.
 Reach out to nearby ag education teachers for their perspectives on what would work best in your school.
-Also gather facts and statistics about the specific need and opportunities in your area, especially the number and types of agricultural jobs and post-secondary education programs nearby.
+Also gather facts and statistics about the specific need and opportunities in your area, especially post-secondary education programs nearby.
 Use this information to develop your program philosophy.

 3. Gauge student and community interest.